Rise of the Underdog: Clough & Taylor's footballing fairy tale at Nottingham Forest | Goal.com

 Most pundits gave Clough little chance of succeeding at Forest and they may well have been proved right had he not been joined at the City Ground by his former assistant coach Peter Taylor, who only arrived in Nottingham in 1976.

-The reunited duo managed to persuade John Robertson and Martin O’Neill – who had requested transfers under Clough’s predecessor Allan Brown – to stay put, while they were rewarded spectacularly for putting their faith in younger players such as Viv Anderson and Tony Woodcock, both of whom went on to represent England.
+The reunited duo managed to persuade John Robertson and Martin O’Neill – who had requested transfers under Clough’s predecessor Allan Brown – to stay put, while they were rewarded spectacularly for putting their faith in younger players such as Viv Anderson and Tony Woodcock, both of whom went on to represent England, and making Ian Bowyer central to their plans.

 Taylor played a pivotal role in Clough's transfer policy, too, persuading his boss to sign players that were under-rated or suffered from disciplinary issues.